manu-xmint/devin-test/docs/docs.md

 ## Introduction

-Crossmint's battle-tested infrastructure can help you increase your sales up to 50%, for free, in 10 minutes of integration time.
+Crossmint's battle-tested infrastructure can hel you increase your sales up to 50%, for free, in 10 minutes of integration time.
 This guide covers the essential steps to integrate with Crossmint's API.

 ### Prerequisites